cheerannie/Hello-word/README.md

 # Hello-word
-study how to use github
+study how to use githu
+happy to study github